 I am sure you are wondering – why should we use PyTorch for working with text data?
 Let us discuss some incredible features of PyTorch that makes it different from other frameworks, especially while working with text data.

 1. Dealing with Out of Vocabulary words

-A text classification model is trained on a fixed vocabulary size.
+A text classification model is trained on fixed vocabulary size.
 But during inference, we might come across some words which are not present in the vocabulary.
 These words are known as Out of Vocabulary words.
 Skipping Out of Vocabulary words can be a critical issue as this results in the loss of information.

 In order to handle the Out Of Vocabulary words, PyTorch supports a cool feature that replaces the rare words in our training data with Unknown token.
-This in turn helps us in tackling the problem of Out of Vocabulary words.
+This, in turn, helps us in tackling the problem of Out of Vocabulary words.

 Apart from handling Out Of Vocabulary words, PyTorch also has a feature that can handle sequences of variable length!

-2. Handling variable length sequences
+2. Handling Variable Length sequences

 Have you heard of how Recurrent Neural Network is capable of handling variable-length sequences?
 Ever wondered how to implement it?
 PyTorch comes with a useful feature ‘Packed Padding sequence‘ that implements Dynamic Recurrent Neural Network.

 Padding is a process of adding an extra token called padding token at the beginning or end of the sentence.
-As the number of the words in each sentence vary, we convert the variable length input sentences into sentences with the same length by adding padding tokens.
+As the number of the words in each sentence varies, we convert the variable length input sentences into sentences with the same length by adding padding tokens.

 As you can see in the diagram (below), the last element, which is a padding token is also used while generating the output.
 This is taken care of by the Packed Padding sequence in PyTorch.